 CPG Legal – Attorneys at law.

-What is a common law marriage?
-Are they regulated in Costa Rica?
+What is a civil partnership in Costa Rica?

-A common law marriage occurs without the formalities of marriage.
-After a determined period of living together, the law confers rights and obligations to the couple: the exact ones given to the formally married couple.
-Common law marriages are also known as “civil partnerships” and “de facto unions.
-Common law marriages are indeed regulated in Costa Rica.
+A civil union, also known as a “common law civil partnership”, is the union of two people without the formalities of marriage.
+If both people live as a couple, and are single, divorced, or widowed, the law will give the civil partnership a legal status.
+After a determined period of living together, the law confers rights and obligations to the couple, as if they were married.
+These domestic partnerships between people are also known as “civil partnerships” and “de facto unions, and are indeed regulated in Costa Rica.

-In Costa Rica, the time frame for establishing the civil partnership is two years.
-Another important aspect is that your common law wife or husband must have the legal aptitude to marry, meaning they must be divorced, single, or widowed.
-If one of them is married, there is no legal aptitude.
-In summary, if both of you are single, divorced, or widowed, and have lived together as a couple, under the same roof, for more than two years, then congratulations: you are in a common law marriage.
+In Costa Rica, the minimum time frame for the civil partnership must be of two years of living together.
+If any of you are married, there is no legal aptitude for recognizing a civil partnership.
+In summary, if both of you are single, divorced, or widowed, and have lived together as a couple, under the same roof, for more than two years, the common law union is established and can be recognized.

 Common- law- marriage-ceremony-costa-rica

-What are the legal effects of the common law marriage in Costa Rica?
+What are the legal effects of the civil partnership in Costa Rica?

 buying-a-home-in-costa-rica-ownership

-How does the union get recognized?
+How does the domestic partnership get recognized?
 Is there a statute of limitations?

 Dr. Christopher Pirie Gil.